-- A bubbly, wheezing or gasping sound when you breathe
+- A bubbly, wheezing or gasping sound when breathing

-- Breathing difficulty along with a lot of sweating
+- Breathing difficulty with a lot of sweating

-- A blue or gray color to your skin
+- A blue or gray color to the skin

-- A significant drop in blood pressure resulting in lightheadedness, dizziness, weakness or sweating
+- A big drop in blood pressure that causes lightheadedness, dizziness, weakness or sweating

 - A sudden worsening of any of pulmonary edema symptoms

-Don't attempt to drive yourself to the hospital.
+Don't drive yourself to the hospital.
 Instead, call 911 or emergency medical care and wait for help.

 The causes of pulmonary edema vary.
-Pulmonary edema is grouped into two categories, depending on where the problem started.
+Pulmonary edema falls into two categories, depending on where the problem starts.

 - If a heart problem causes the pulmonary edema, it's called cardiogenic pulmonary edema.
 Most often, the fluid buildup in the lungs is due to a heart condition.